t0m4c0/HPC/README.md

 # HPC
-This repo is all my work or tools used for my HPC Engineering tasks Used on a SGE HPC Environement
+This repo is all my work or tools used for my HPC Engineering tasks on a SGE HPC Environement